 Prof. Judith Sixsmith, University of Dundee

-Dr Mei Lan Fang, University of Dundee
+Prof. Mei Lan Fang, Simon Fraser University (formerly University of Dundee)

 Alison Hamilton-Pryde, Heriot Watt University

-Dr Vikki McCall, University of Stirling
+Prof. Vikki McCall, University of Stirling

 Dr Ryan Woolrych, Heriot Watt University